 How does car shipping work?

 - Step 3.
-Prepare your car for shipping: Clean the vehicle and make sure there’re no loose items inside the car.
+Prepare your car for shipping – clean the vehicle and make sure there are no loose items inside the car.

 - Step 4.
-Check the condition of the antique car before and after delivery to make sure everything is ok; sign the Bill of Lading.
+Check the condition of the vehicle before and after delivery to make sure everything is ok – sign the Bill of Lading.

-Corsia Logistics vehicle relocation agents are always happy to assist you with any vehicle shipping questions.
+Corsia relocation agents are always happy to assist you with any vehicle shipping questions.
 We have extensive experience in shipping classic and antique cars.
-We make your peace of mind our top priority because we know how much your antique car means to you.
+We make sure you have your peace of mind from pick-up to delivery of your antique automobile.